Non-abelian Hodge theory for algebraic curves in characteristic p: Introduction

-Let us discuss some new features of non-abelian Hodge theory in characteristic $p$.
+Theorem \ref{intro:nah} and Corollary \ref{et loc isom} can be regarded as a non-abelian Hodge theory in characteristic $p$ as it says that $\Hg'_G$ and $\Loc_G$ are isomorphic \'etale locally over $B'$.
+Let us discuss some new features.
 First, our theorem is stated for \emph{all} $G$-Higgs fields and \emph{all} flat $G$-bundles, while over $\bC$ such a correspondence could only be possible for (poly)stable Higgs bundles with vanishing Chern classes and (semi)simple flat $G$-local systems.
 Second, in characteristic $p$, what exists is the isomorphism $\fC$ rather than a direct isomorphism between $\Hg'_{G}$ and $\Loc_{G}$.
-This is the reminiscence in characteristic $p$ of the transcendental nature of the Simpson correspondence over $\bC$.
+This is reminiscent of the transcendental nature of the Simpson correspondence over $\bC$.
 Third, as the isomorphism $\mathfrak C$ is algebraic, one can compare directly between the tangent spaces of $\Hg'_{G}$ and $\Loc_{G}$.
 In particular, one can obtain the comparison between Higgs cohomology and de Rham cohomology as a consequence of the global isomorphism $\fC$.

 The relation between our work and the construction of \cite{OV} (in the curve case) is as follows.
 The construction of \cite{OV} amounts to the restriction of $\fC$ to $0\in B'$.
 Namely, upon a choice of a lifting of $C'$ to $W_2(k)$, $\sH|_0$ admits a canonical trivialization (see \S \ref{triv}), and thus $\fC$ induces an isomorphism between the moduli of nilpotent $G$-Higgs bundles over $C'$ and the moduli of flat $G$-bundles with nilpotent $p$-curvatures.
+We remark that it will be clear from our construction that if the group $G$ is bigger than $\on{SL}_2$ there exist trivializations of $\sH|_0$ not induced from the lifting of $C'$ to $W_2(k)$ (See Remark \ref{other lifting}).

 We also mention that the results in this note will play a fundamental role in our subsequent paper \cite{CZ} to establish the (generic) geometric Langlands duality in prime characteristic.
 The main step is to identify the $\sP'$-torsor $\sH$ with another $\sP'$-torsor over $B'$ constructed from the Langlands dual group.
 We refer \cite{CZ} for details.